-In 2012, APEC Finance Ministers welcomed ABAC's proposal to explore the creation of an APFF, a regional platform for publicprivate collaboration to help accelerate the development of integrated financial markets.
+In 2012, APEC Finance Ministers welcomed ABAC's proposal to explore the creation of an APFF, a regional platform for public-private collaboration to help accelerate the development of integrated financial markets.
 A symposium was co-organized by ABAC and hosted by the Australian Government in Sydney for this purpose in April 2013.
 The Symposium was attended by 98 representatives from public and private sectors across APEC and concluded with wide support for the concept and objectives of APFF, underscoring the importance of such collaboration in promoting financial market development to support the needs of the real economy and regional aspirations for sustained, balanced, inclusive and innovative growth.
 APFF can add value to ongoing initiatives under various fora by bringing the private sector to work with public officials to identify crucial gaps not yet currently being addressed and unintended consequences of new regulations, as well as to help financial authorities take a more active role in shaping global financial regulatory standards.

-- Endorse the launch of APFF based on the work program priorities proposed in the report of the Sydney Symposium. - B. Promoting strategies to achieve balanced and innovative growth and stronger financial integration - 1.
-Mobilizing regional savings for long-term investments assets, they exist in a number of APEC economies, including: Australia; Russia; Brunei; USA; Canada; Malaysia; Singapore; China; Hong Kong, China; Korea; Chinese Taipei; and Chile.
+• Endorse the launch of APFF based on the work program priorities proposed in the report of the Sydney Symposium.

+B. Promoting strategies to achieve balanced and innovative growth and stronger financial integration

+1. Mobilizing regional savings for long-term investments

-Sovereign wealth funds (SWFs) are growing in size world-wide, although relatively small in terms of total global financial
+Sovereign wealth funds (SWFs) are growing in size world-wide, although relatively small in terms of total global financial assets, they exist in a number of APEC economies, including